deadhedd/nre/docs/CONTRACT.md

   A single-purpose component that stages and commits an explicit file list when instructed.
 * `script-status-report.sh`
   The status reporter.
-  An observational component that summarizes engine health by inspecting engine artifacts.
+  An observational component that summarizes engine and job health by inspecting engine artifacts.

 No other scripts are considered part of the engine unless explicitly declared by contract.